Damilola-ops/Damilola-ops.github.io/content/about.md

 # Hi I'm  Damilola

 ### a passionate and driven software engineering student with a deep fascination for the intersection of technology and intelligence.
-Currently pursuing my degree in Computer Engineering from the University of Lagos, I am enthusiastic about leveraging my skills to contribute meaningfully in the field of machine learning engineering.
+Currently pursuing a degree in Computer Engineering from the University of Lagos, I am enthusiastic about leveraging my skills to contribute meaningfully in the field of machine learning engineering.

 #